q3769/conseq4j/README.md

 1. How evenly spread-out the sequence keys' values are (e.g., if all tasks carry the same sequence key, then only one/same executor will be running the tasks no matter how many executors are potentially available.)
 2. How evenly the consistent hashing algorithm can spread different sequence keys into different hash buckets

 The default hash algorithm of this API is from the [Guava](https://github.com/google/guava) library, namely [MurmurHash3](https://en.wikipedia.org/wiki/MurmurHash#MurmurHash3)-128.
 That should be good enough in most cases.
-But for those who have PhDs in hashing, you can provide your own [`ConsistentHasher`](https://github.com/q3769/qlib-conseq/blob/5c3213c7b8c38d4a4c1d1a79f767fbfbc8e7bb18/src/main/java/qlib/conseq/ConsistentHasher.java), as in Build -1, when building a Conseq instance:
+But for those who have PhDs in hashing, you can provide your own [`ConsistentHasher`](https://github.com/q3769/qlib-conseq/blob/5c3213c7b8c38d4a4c1d1a79f767fbfbc8e7bb18/src/main/java/qlib/conseq/ConsistentHasher.java), as in Option -1, when building a Conseq instance:

-#### Build -1: custom hasher
+#### Option -1: custom hasher

 ```
 ConcurrentSequencer conseq = Conseq.newBuilder().consistentHasher(myConsistentHasher).build();